laravel-json-api/laravel-json-api.github.io/docs/3.x/schemas/sorting.md

 Our sort field classes can be used to describe additional sort fields that a client is allowed to send for a particular resource type.
-To add a sort field to a schema, we can simply add it to the shcema's `sortables()` method.
+To add a sort field to a schema, we can simply add it to the schema's `sortables()` method.

 To create a sort field, we use the static `make` method.
 For example, if we wanted to add a sort field to our `posts` resource: